michael-afanasiev/michael-afanasiev.github.io/_posts/2016-08-03-Combining-Static-and-Dynamic-Polymorphism-with-C++-Template-Mixins.markdown

 This is about as simple as you can get.
 If you’d like, you can easily make this into something that’s polymorphic at runtime by adding a factory function that returns one class or the other based on some command line arguments.
 We also find no problem in adding an arbitrary number of animals and operating on them one at a time in our vector.

 Now, say that you wanted to expand your pets’ minds.
-Maybe you sat down with them and watched David Attenborough wax poetic about the arctic night, and now want to have a conversation about it.
+Maybe you sat down with them and watched David Attenborough wax poetic about the Arctic night, and now want to have a conversation about it.
 This will require modifying their original responses to include their thoughts on BBC: Frozen Planet.
 Below I’ll jump straight into using mixins to accomplish this, even though it can be accomplished (at this stage) by class pointers.
 Once I get to the finite-element example, we’ll revisit that decision.

 ## Part 2: Compile time polymorphism with template mixins